 Orrick may immediately suspend or terminate Customer’s access to the Subscription Services, by written notice to Customer, in the event that (i) Orrick determines that Customer has breached this Agreement or the terms of a Service Order, (ii) Orrick determines on the basis of reasonable evidence that the Subscription Services are being used for fraudulent or criminal activities, or in violation of any applicable law or regulation, or (iii) in the event that a governmental, legal or other law enforcement authority so requires or instructs Orrick to terminate or suspend services to Customer.
 In the event Orrick suspects or anticipates such termination, Orrick will, to the extent practical under the circumstances, use commercially reasonable efforts to provide Customer with prior written notice of the same and an opportunity to cure the same prior to (and in avoidance of) termination.
 Customer acknowledges that under certain circumstances such prior notice and/or cure period may not be possible or practical.

 3.6.
 Data Maintenance and Backup Procedures

 The Subscription Services are not intended to be a failsafe data warehouse or data back-up solution.
-In the event of any loss or corruption of Customer Data, Buckley shall use its commercially reasonable efforts to restore the lost or corrupted Customer Data from the latest backup of such Customer Data maintained by Buckley.
+In the event of any loss or corruption of Customer Data, Orrick shall use its commercially reasonable efforts to restore the lost or corrupted Customer Data from the latest backup of such Customer Data maintained by Orrick.
 Customer acknowledges that full restoration of Customer Data may not be possible under all circumstances.